 In 1998, the Wichita-Sedgwick County region published the Strategic Deployment Plan for Intelligent Transportation Systems (ITS).
 The purpose of the study was to identify the ITS user services appropriate for the Wichita region and to develop a strategic deployment plan to provide these user services.
 In 2001, the Wichita-Sedgwick County region participated in the creation of an initial Wichita-Sedgwick County Regional ITS Architecture based on the National ITS Architecture and the 1998 Strategic Deployment Plan.
-The current Wichita-Sedgwick County Regional ITS Architecture project will result in three volumes.
+The currently named Wichita Area Regional ITS Architecture project is comprised of three volumes.
 This document is Volume 2 and contains the Implementation Plan based upon the Architecture (Volume 1).
 Volume 3 will leverage the information in Volumes 1 and 2 in the creation of a Communications Plan.
-There is a companion web site for the Wichita - Sedgwick County Regional ITS Architecture at www.iteris.com/wichitaarchitecture.
+There is a companion web site for the Wichita Area Regional ITS Architecture at www.iteris.com/wichitaarchitecture.

 An ITS Architecture provides a blueprint of how transportation systems within the region will be identified and interconnected.
-This Volume 2 Implementation Plan document based on the architecture defined in Volume 1 describes projects within the overall regional ITS architecture and their phasing or sequencing over the next 20 years.
-This document contains project definitions as well as project sequencing, a list of necessary agency agreements for interconnecting diverse stakeholders systems, ITS standards recommendations to help with standardizing electronic communication between stakeholders and an architecture maintenance plan which will detail the process for keeping the Wichita-Sedgwick County Regional ITS Architecture up to date.
+This Volume 2 Implementation Plan document based on the architecture defined in Volume 1 describes projects within the overall regional ITS architecture and their expected phasing or sequencing over the next 20 years.
+This document contains project definitions as well as project sequencing, a list of necessary agency agreements for interconnecting diverse stakeholders systems, ITS standards recommendations to help with standardizing electronic communication between stakeholders and an architecture maintenance plan which will detail the process for keeping the Wichita Area Regional ITS Architecture up to date.

-This document is a direct result of stakeholder meetings held in Wichita where participants discussed in detail the existing and future information exchanges between surface transportation systems which were captured in the Wichita-Sedgwick County Regional ITS Architecture.
+This document is a direct result of stakeholder meetings held in Wichita where participants discussed in detail the existing and future information exchanges between surface transportation systems which were captured in the Wichita Area Regional ITS Architecture.
 During the development of the regional architecture, a number of projects were identified in the near, medium and long-term.
 The second section describes how projects were selected and relates the projects to the overall ITS and transportation planning process.
-Section 3 of this document describes each proposed project at a high-level.
-Section 4 contains general project sequencing for the region.
+Section 3 of this document describes each proposed project at a highlevel.
+Section 4 contains expected project sequencing for the region; however, available funding, resources and changing user needs will influence the timing of each project.
 Section 5 describes applicable ITS Standards.
-Section 6 contains a list of agency agreements and section 7 describes the Wichita - Sedgwick County Regional ITS Architecture Maintenance Plan.
+Section 6 contains a list of agency agreements and section 7 describes the Wichita Area Regional ITS Architecture Maintenance Plan.